Tessi-Tms/TmsMediaBundle/README.md

 #### Configure your mappings

 Pass the Gaufrette service `gaufrette.gallery_filesystem` configured in the previous step to the `storage_provider` property.
-One `rule` property is at least mandatory.

 **Available rules :**